Why On-Premises Digital Evidence Management Matters for Law Enforcement

 Compliance with Legal and Regulatory Standards

 Compliance with CJIS and other regulatory standards is non-negotiable for law enforcement agencies.
 On-premise evidence management systems are designed with built-in compliance to meet the high standards set by regulatory bodies.
-Whether encrypting data at rest and in transit or implementing role-based access control (RBAC), these systems are designed to meet compliance requirements without relying on external vendors who may need help to ensure full compliance.
+Whether encrypting data at rest and in transit or implementing Granular Access Control (GAC) these systems are designed to meet compliance requirements without relying on external vendors who may need help to ensure full compliance.

-Moreover, on-premise systems enable agencies to conduct regular internal audits of the evidence, ensuring adherence to regulatory frameworks and helping to maintain accountability and transparency at every step of the process.
+Moreover, on-premises digital evidence management systems enable agencies to conduct regular internal audits of the evidence, ensuring adherence to regulatory frameworks and helping to maintain accountability and transparency at every step of the process.

 Enhanced Security Features for High-Security Cases